XrayBravoGolf/aws-pipeline-holemondo/Design.md

  - Make sure variables, versioning, etc. are not hardcoded

- - Explicit definition of API
+ - Explicit definition of API\
- - Define API in OpenAPI 3.0 (Maybe)

  - Add auth lambda function

  - specify auth lambda in api

- - specify auth lambda in transaction lambda
+ - specify auth lambda in transaction lambda (commented out for the default)